shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 > Identification information for the vehicle performing the trip.

 Currently, only the `id` is set.
 The id is provided by AVL (automatic vehicle location) devices installed on buses, trains and ferries.
 It is, as per specs, strictly a string, although it currently, for buses, looks numerical (e.g. for trains it looks very different, and even has spaces in it).
 The id is just that: an identifier for a vehicle.
-As vehicles can be used for different routes, or even swapped (in case a vehicle breaks down, for example), it should not be used to deduct routes or similar.
+As vehicles can be used for different routes, or even swapped (in case a vehicle breaks down, for example), it should not be used to deduce routes or similar.

-The id (& format) may also change in future - so please also don't try to deduct anything else from it.
+The id (& format) may also change in future - so please also don't try to read anything else into it.

 ## Stop Time Event